FdelMazo/cl-aristid/README.md

 Drawing the Dragon Curve with `cl-aristid`

-1. First, we want to enter SBCL (just write `sbcl` in the terminal) and load this system
+1. First, we want to enter SBCL (just write `sbcl` in the terminal, inside the root of the repository) and load this system

 ```lisp
 (pushnew (truename ".") asdf:*central-registry*)